Chow Yun Fat conferred doctoral degree, recalls his acting career

 With several families and more than 30 people living in a housing complex, a young Chow went to the cinemas to escape the living conditions and to enjoy the air-conditioning, even though he did not know what the movies were about.

-He completed an acting training course in the 1970s and began his acting career, filming from 6am to 2am daily, he said.
+He completed a training course in acting in the 1970s and began his career in show business, filming from 6 to 2am daily, he said.

 "I recited lines when I went out for filming and when I returned to the studio.
 I even recited the lines when I was sleeping," Chow recalled.